 Key Points:

-Located at the far north reaches of the Strip at STRAT, Atomic Golf offers 4 levels of hitting bays with interactive games that have you aiming for targets, a putting district, bars, an atrium with massive video boards, and a full chef-inspired menu.
+Located on the far north reaches of the Strip at STRAT, Atomic Golf offers 4 levels of hitting bays with interactive games that have you aiming for targets, a putting district, bars, an atrium with massive video boards, and a full chef-inspired menu.

-My Experience at Atomic Golf
+My Atomic Golf Experience

-Note: If you’re staying on Fremont Street, use the free Downtown Loop shuttle to get to STRAT from downtown!
+Note: If you’re on Fremont Street, use the free Downtown Loop shuttle to get to STRAT from downtown!

-Once inside, a super friendly employee greeted me, gave me the “lay of the land”, and explained pricing, which is $60 per bay, per hour, from Sunday – Thursday and $80 on Friday and Saturday.
+Once inside, a super-friendly employee greeted me, gave me the “lay of the land”, and explained pricing, which is $60 per bay, per hour, from Sunday – Thursday and $80 on Friday and Saturday.

 My first impression of Atomic Golf was the atrium, home to two impressive video walls broadcasting sporting events.

-I stopped in during the late-afternoon hours, and there weren’t many customers so only the 3rd floor hitting bays were in use.
+I stopped in during the late-afternoon hours, and there weren’t many customers, so only the 3rd-floor hitting bays were in use.

 The golf balls are equipped with chips that track your ball flight, which is shown on the screen in your hitting bay.
-The technology is pretty damn cool.

 Now, I’ve seen videos of Atomic Golf at night, and the range looks amazing.
 It’s essentially a massive screen in and of itself that’s illuminated and has a much more “cosmic” feel than it does in the day…